-Trump Administration To Defang Consumer Protection Watchdog
+Trump Administration Plans To Defang Consumer Protection Watchdog

 "People are devastated and angry — just imagine how you would feel if years of your life had been dedicated to pursuing justice and you lose everything," says Christopher Peterson, a former Office of Enforcement attorney at the Consumer Financial Protection Bureau who worked on this particular case early on.

-Peterson believes that had the lawsuit been pursued and the CFPB won, it could have clawed back money to help thousands of people who've allegedly been hurt by the lender.
+Peterson believes that had the lawsuit been pursued and the CFPB won, it could have clawed back money to help thousands of people who have allegedly been hurt by the lender.

 People like Julie Bonenfant, 27, who does administrative work for the city of Detroit.
 Last year was a tough one for her — she broke up with her boyfriend, her car was stolen and she got behind on her rent.
 She found Golden Valley Lending online and and took out a loan, but she says she had no idea what she was getting herself into.

 "I was literally facing eviction because I was so behind on my rent and I had no idea where I was going to come up with the money and it was just really rough," Bonenfant says.
-"It was just misleading — the way it was presented was literally, it was presented like I was going to make four large payments and then be done."
+"It was just misleading. ...
+The way it was presented was ...
+I was going to make four large payments and then be done."

 But after those four payments, the lender continued to take money directly out of her checking account.
 When she asked why, the lender told her she had agreed online to a lot more payments.

-Bonenfant sent NPR a screen shot from the Golden Valley website.
+Bonenfant sent NPR a screenshot from the Golden Valley website.
 It says on her $900 loan, her scheduled payments in less than 12 months will total $3,735, or more than four times what she borrowed.

 Bonenfant has so far paid more than $3,000 to Golden Valley and rung up more than $1,000 in overdraft fees at her bank.